github/GitHub-for-Startups-HQ/Partner Assets.md

   - For any other questions, please contact your GitHub partnership lead.

   #### 📰 Stay Connected:
-  - Ensure you and your portfolio companies stay updated with the latest from GitHub for Startups by subscribing to this repository with a [free GitHub account](https://github.com/pricing).
+  - Receive the latest from this repository by subscribing with a [free GitHub account](https://github.com/pricing).
   - Subscribe to our [GitHub for Startups Luma](https://lu.ma/githubforstartups) and get the inside scoop on IRL program events happening around the globe.

 </details>

-## 📚 Partner Onboarding & Resources
+## 📣 Sharing Our Partnership
 <details><summary>
 Open
 </summary>